Xfinity is available in more places and has more internet plans, but Verizon Fios Home Internet swoops in with reliably fast fiber internet speeds.

 Thanks to its excellent download speeds and customer service, we recommend Verizon Fios Home Internet if you can get it.
 But Xfinity internet is still a great choice despite a lackluster reputation—and it’s more likely available in your area.

 We dug into prices, analyzed download speeds, and did a little sleuthing to uncover the pros and cons of these two internet service providers (ISPs).
-Let’s dig in to our Verizon vs. Xfinity comparison and find out which offering is best for you.
+Let’s dig in and find out which offering is best for you.

 Verizon Fios Home Internet vs. Xfinity: Prices